react-native-bridges/react-native-youtube-bridge/packages/react-native-youtube-bridge/README.md

 Control YouTube player rendering method and configure source URLs for compatibility.

 1. **Inline HTML Mode** (`useInlineHtml: true`) renders the player by loading HTML directly within the app. (default)
 2. **WebView Mode** (`useInlineHtml: false`) loads an external player page.
-The default URI is https://react-native-youtube-bridge.pages.dev.
+   - The default URI is https://react-native-youtube-bridge.pages.dev.
+   - To use your own custom player page as an external WebView, build your player with `@react-native-youtube-bridge/web` and set the URL in the `webViewUrl` property.
+For detailed implementation instructions, please refer to the [Web Player Guide](../web/).

 > [!NOTE]
 > **webViewUrl Usage**